페이지 이동경로

 No. The Provision after collecting information option is not applicable for the 'Kakao account (phone number)' scope.
 Kakao gets a user's phone number saved in Kakao Talk linked to the user's Kakao Account.
 Thus, if a user does not use Kakao Talk, Kakao cannot get the user's phone number even though 'Kakao account (phone number)' is set to 'Required consent' item.
 In this case, you must collect a phone number separately in your service if phone numbers are required.

-I cannot activate the Simple Signup function in [My Application].
+I cannot activate the Simple Signup function in on the app management page.

 The Simple Signup function is available only after your app passes the Kakao Sync review.
 To see more detailed conditions, see Set Simple Signup > Conditions.